 There are many ways to receive care from the Primary Care Department.
 Whether your visit is in person, online, or on the phone for a prescription renewal, we have options that can meet your schedule and lifestyle.

-Outpatient Virtual Visits, or telemedicine, are now available with all family medicine and pediatric providers, although they are not appropriate for all medical problems.
-Ask us if a Virtual Visit could be a convenient alternative to an in-person visit when you call to schedule your appointment.
+Outpatient Virtual Visits are available with all providers, although they are not appropriate for every medical problem.
+Ask for this convenient alternative to an in-person visit when you call to schedule your appointment.

 Phone nurses on call 24/7